mking01/airflow_pipelines/README.md

 Constructing Airflow pipelines to retrieve AWS data, load tables, and check data quality.
 Completed as part of Udacity's Data Engineering Nanodegree.

-The "Dags" folder contains the directed acyclical graphs and tasks used within the graphs.
+The "Dags" folder within "airflow" contains the directed acyclical graphs and tasks used within the graphs.

-The "plugins" folder contains operators used within the dags and SQL helper functions.
+The "plugins" folder within "airflow" contains operators used within the dags and SQL helper functions.

 "Create_tables.sql" contains the SQL script used for loading data into tables.
 As the focus of this project was Airflow, this code was provided by Udacity to maintain the project emphasis.